chengjiashen/phraseological-complexity-across-registers/README.md

 - **phraseological diversity**, represented by the numbers of combination types and tokens and their type–token ratios;
-- **phraseological association**, represented by pointwise mutual information (MI) scores;
+- **phraseological sophistication**, represented by pointwise mutual information (MI) scores;
-- **phraseological dispersion**, based on the distribution of combinations across sections of the reference corpus;
+- **phraseological density**, represented by the frequency of phraseological units
-- **phraseological density**, represented by the frequency of relevant phraseological units relative to text length.
+- relative to text length and to all combinations of the relevant grammatical type.

 To reduce the influence of differences in text length, several measures are calculated using a moving-window procedure.
 The current implementation uses